-All local councils in England provide a specific service called vision rehabilitation which offers crucial training and advice to people with sight loss.
+All councils in England provide a service called vision rehabilitation which offers crucial training and advice to people with sight loss.

-We’re extremely concerned that many blind and partially sighted people are failing to receive vital vision rehabilitation support.
+Evidence shows that many blind and partially sighted people are failing to receive vital vision rehabilitation support.
 According to the latest research the benefits of good vision rehabilitation avoids more than three times the cost of these services.
-Our current campaign, See, Plan and Provide offers a stark picture of inadequate access to assessments and support for vision rehabilitation.
+Our current campaign, See, Plan and Provide, is calling for improved access to vision rehabilitation assessments and support.

 See: everyone with a visual impairment must receive a specialist face to face assessment.

 Plan: everyone must have a plan in place, identifying the outcome of their assessment.
 The first two steps must take place within 28 days of first contact with the local authority.

 Provide: any agreed vision rehabilitation support must start within 12 weeks of the person’s initial contact with the local authority.

 Everyone has a role to play in ensuring that blind and partially sighted people receive tailored vision rehabilitation support.
 We’ve produced a range of resources to help you take action and improve services in your local area:

 We're campaigning to ensure that blind and partially sighted people have access to rehabilitation and social care services as well as ensuring that blind and partially sighted people's needs are met by the Care Act.